axelhahn/php-classdoc/docs/40_Usage.md

 ### Generate

-Start the script `<your-project>>/scripts/generate_classdoc.sh` tu generate/ update the markdown files.
+Start the script `<your-project>/scripts/generate_classdoc.sh` to generate/ update the markdown files.